Your money-making expert. Financial journalist, TV and radio personality.

 Firstly, this is probably not a good idea for anyone with neighbours living very close by.
 However, if you have a larger garden with some extra space, running your own chicken coop and selling ‘farm’-fresh eggs could become a roaring business.

-If your shed is full of character – maybe it’s cute and well-kept or run-down and creepy as anything – you could offer it as a location for film sets or photo shoots.
-This would involve a lot of foot traffic through your house and garden, but at £500-750 a day, it might be worth it?
+If your shed is full of character, maybe it’s cute and well-kept or run-down and creepy, you could offer it as a location for film sets or photo shoots.
+This would involve a lot of foot traffic through your house and garden.
+But the money earned can be well worth it.

 Read our guide to renting out your home as a film set for more details.